Serbia: Religion

-Education and science
+Education

 According to 2011 census, literacy in Serbia stands at 98% of population while computer literacy is at 49% (complete computer literacy is at 34.2%).
 Same census showed the following levels of education: 16.2% of inhabitants have higher education (10.6% have bachelors or master's degrees, 5.6% have an associate degree), 49% have a secondary education, 20.7% have an elementary education, and 13.7% have not completed elementary education.

 Education in Serbia is regulated by the Ministry of Education and Science.
 Education starts in either preschools or elementary schools.
 Children enroll in elementary schools at the age of seven.
 Compulsory education consists of eight grades of elementary school.
-Students have the opportunity to attend gymnasiums and vocational schools for another four years, or to enroll in vocational training for 2 to 3 years.
+Students have the opportunity to attend gymnasiums and vocational schools for another four years, or to enroll in vocational training for two to three years.

 Following the completion of gymnasiums or vocational schools, students have the opportunity to attend university.
 Elementary and secondary education are also available in languages of recognised minorities in Serbia, where classes are held in Hungarian, Slovak, Albanian, Romanian, Rusyn, Bulgarian as well as Bosnian and Croatian languages.
-Petnica Science Center is a notable institution for extracurricular science education focusing on gifted students.
+Petnica Science Centre is a notable institution for extracurricular science education focusing on gifted students.